 According to Marketplace, putting your money into a savings account will not affect your Social Security disability payments.
 In fact, the following is a list of things you can enjoy without penalty:

 This is because your monthly disability benefits are based on how many years you worked while you were able and how much money (work credits) you paid into the system.

-If you or your loved is suffering from a severe physical or mental disability, you should contact a Social Security Disability lawyer immediately to learn about your rights and determine eligibility.
+If you or your loved is suffering from a severe physical or mental disability, you should contact a Social Security Disability advocate immediately to learn about your rights and determine eligibility.
 The process of securing Social Security Disability and/or Supplemental Security Income benefits can be difficult and overwhelming.
 Don't go it alone!
-The attorneys at LaVan & Neidenberg, located in Atlanta, Georgia, understand the inner workings of the Social Security Administration and will help you navigate the system.
-Call us today for a FREE legal consultation - 1-888-234-5758.
+The representatives at LaVan & Neidenberg®, located in Atlanta, Georgia, understand the inner workings of the Social Security Administration and will help you navigate the system.
+Call us today for a FREE consultation - 1-888-234-5758.